antonbergenudd/Anteckningar/DVGA02/Datastrukturer_2-2.md

 #Datastrukturer 2, del 2
 ###### 2018-03-05

-### Repetition på föregående föreläsning, se Datastrukturer_2
+## Repetition på föregående föreläsning, se Datastrukturer_2

-#### We want to separate what tan abstraction is from how it is implemented
+### We want to separate what an abstraction is from how it is implemented

 - implementations of the same abstraction can be substituted freely